pawl/CalendarAnnouncer/README.md

 #### Description
 This application will pull events from Dallas Makerspace's public Google Calendar and announce those events when they occur.
 It uses Google's TTS webservice for the announcement audio.

-Due to the use of Mp3play, this only works on Windows currently.
+<b>Warning:</b> Due to the use of Mp3play library, this only works on Windows currently.

 #### Dependencies
 * pytz